gunjanbaid/gunjanbaid.github.io/pages/jupytercon.md

 If you are interested in setting up a JupyterHub, we recommend that you read the [guide](zero-to-jupyterhub-with-kubernetes.readthedocs.io) on JupyterHub deployment.
 Instructions on using other tools are provided on the pages linked above.
 Feel free to reach out if you have any questions.

 # Getting in touch
-If you have any feedback, questions, or just want to say hello, you can contact me Gunjan at <span class="rev">ude.yelekreb@diab_najnug</span>.
+If you have any feedback, questions, or just want to say hello, you can contact us at <span class="rev">ude.yelekreb@diab_najnug</span> and vinitra@berkeley.edu.

 <style type="text/css">
 	span.rev {